-- is sited, designed and constructed to avoid, minimise or withstand the impacts of site constraints - protects people and property from potential hazards including acid sulfate soils18, flooding19, landslide and coastal erosion20
+- is sited, designed and constructed to avoid, minimise or withstand the impacts of site constraints - protects people and property from potential hazards including acid sulfate soils, flooding, landslide and coastal erosion

-- 13 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Transport code. - 14 Refer to the Queensland Development Code Section MP4.1 Sustainable Buildings - business.qld.gov.au/industries/building-property-development/ building-construction/laws-codes-standards/queensland-development-code - 15 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Solid waste management code. - 16 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Environmental significance overlay code.
-The City Plan Environmental significance - wetlands and waterways overlay map shows premises affected. - 17 Refer to the Water quality assessment criteria assessment criteria specified in Part E: State interest policies and assessment benchmarks of the State Planning Policy and supporting documents. - 18 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Acid sulfate soils overlay code.
-The City Plan Acid sulfate soils overlay map shows premises affected by acid sulfate soils. - 19 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Flood overlay code.
-The Flood overlay map shows premises affected by potential flood inundation. - 20 Refer to the State Planning Policy and relevant EDQ guidelines for PDAs.
-In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Coastal erosion hazard overlay code and the Landslide hazard overlay code.
+- In consideration of development applications, the City will take guidance from the City Plan Transport code. - Refer to the Queensland Development Code Section MP4.1 Sustainable Buildings - business.qld.gov.aw/industries/building-property-development/ building-construction/laws-codes-standards/queensland-development-code - 15 In consideration of development applications, the City will take guidance from the City Plan Solid waste management code. - In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Environmental significance overlay code.
+The City Plan Environmental significance - wetlands and waterways overlay map shows premises affected. - Refer to the Water quality assessment criteria assessment criteria specified in Part E: State interest policies and assessment benchmarks of the State Planning Policy and supporting documents. - In consideration of development applications, the City will take guidance from the City Plan Acid sulfate soils overlay code.
+The City Plan Acid sulfate soils overlay map shows premises affected by acid sulfate soils. - In consideration of development applications, the City will take guidance from the City Plan Flood overlay code.
+The Flood availagement above reposition offsetted by potential flood invadation.

+The Flood overlay map shows premises affected by potential flood inundation.

+Refer to the State Planning Policy and relevant EDQ guidelines for PDAs.
+In consideration of development applications, the City will take guidance from the City Plan Coastal erosion hazard overlay code and the Landslide hazard overlay code.
 The City Plan Coastal erosion hazard overlay map and Landslide hazard overlay map shows premises affected by these potential hazards.